MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/configure-teams-sensitive-protection.md

 In this article, we look at setting up a team for a sensitive level of protection.
 Be sure you've completed the steps in [Deploy teams with baseline protection](configure-teams-baseline-protection.md) before following the steps in this article.
 The sensitive tier offers the following additional protections over the baseline tier:

 - A sensitivity label for the team that allows you to turn guest sharing on or off and limits access to SharePoint content to web-only for unmanaged devices.
-This label can also be used to classify files.
+This label is also used as the default label for files.
 - A more restrictive default sharing link type
 - Only team owners can create private channels.